 The town was laid out in 1850, when Joseph Souder’s land was broken up into building lots to pay his debts.
 The street names match those of Center City Philadelphia – Market, Arch, Race, and Vine (from south to north), and Front Street and numbered streets from the Delaware River.
 What is now Palmyra was part of Chester Township, one of the original townships in Burlington County.
 Palmyra became a part of Cinnaminson Township when that township was set off from Chester in 1860.
 Palmyra Township was set off from Cinnaminson in 1894, and Palmyra was incorporated as a borough in 1923.

 Palmyra is governed under the Borough form of New Jersey municipal government.
 The government consists of a Mayor and a Borough Council comprising six council members, with all positions elected at large.
 A Mayor is elected directly by the voters to a four-year term of office.
 The Borough Council consists of six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year.

-As of 2016, the Mayor of Palmyra is Michelle Arnold.
-Council President is Brian Norcross and the other members of Borough Council are Timothy Howard, Gina Tait, Shelby Tucker and Lewis Yetter.
+As of 2017, the Mayor of Palmyra is Michelle Arnold.
+Council President is Tim Howard and the other members of Borough Council are Frank Cosky, Gina Tait, Mindie Weiner and Lewis Yetter.